 The Steering Committee of the Registry acts as a consultant for the Registry by expressing opinions regarding how to ensure that the domain name registration service functions at its best in terms of being equity, transparency, equal access to the service as well as ensuring the rights of third parties and consumers.
 The Steering Committee has a term lasting two years and operates in accordance with its own.

-The representatives of Registrars within the Steering Committee of the Registro .it (CIR), are elected through an automated voting system, in accordance with the following Rules .pdf
+The representatives of Registrars within the Steering Committee of the Registro .it (CIR), are elected through an automated voting system, in accordance with the following Rules.

-- Gianni Cavinato - Member designated by the Italian National Council of Consumers and Users (CNCU)
+- Gianni Cavinato - Member appointed by the National Council of Consumers and Users (CNCU)

-- Rita Forsi – Member designated by Ministry for Economic Development – Communications Department
+- Gianfranco Pensili - Member appointed by the Ministry of Economic Development

-- Maurizio Martinelli - Member designated by Registro.it
+- Maurizio Martinelli - Member appointed by the Registry .it

-- Rita Rossi - Member designated by Registro.it
+- Rita Rossi - Member appointed by the Registry .it

 The Registry obtained certification in 2004.
 The guidelines and objectives of the quality system have been redefined in recent years on the basis of structural and operational changes that have been designed to optimize procedures at the Registry.